From the Principal

 - Bibbulmun Track Club.

-Gifted and Talented Programs and Scholarships
+GATE Programs and Scholarships

 - Each year, we welcome students in Year 6 to apply for GATE Programs and Scholarships for entry into Year 7 for the following year.
 Program information is released early each year, with scholarships offered by the end of Term 1.